dansteingart/without_the_hot_air/pages_md/SEwtHA_26.md

 <span class="mark">201</span>*... summer heat from roads is stored in aquifers...* \[<span class="tinylink">2wmuw7</span>\].

 <img src="figure225.png" width="221" height="276" />
-<span class="figurenumber">Figure 26.18</span>.
+<div class='caption'><span class="figurenumber">Figure 26.18</span>.
 A possible site for another 7 GWh pumped storage facility.
-Croesor valley is in the centre-left, between the sharp peak (Cnicht) on the left and the broader peaks (the Moelwyns) on the right.
+Croesor valley is in the centre-left, between the sharp peak (Cnicht) on the left and the broader peaks (the Moelwyns) on the right.</div>